 Physical activity is promoted to develop the motor skills and positive attitudes needed to value physical activity as an ongoing component of a healthy lifestyle.

-The physical environment is safe, well maintained and provides adequate shaded recreation areas in accordance with SunSmart recommendations and students are encouraged to maintain a clean environment.
+- the physical environment is safe, well maintained and provides adequate shaded recreation areas in accordance with SunSmart recommendations

 - asthma management posters are displayed and reliever medications are available

 - the Canteen provides nutritious food and encourages healthy choices

 - the campus is at all times smoke free